You don’t have to be rich to need a will. Learn three reasons why you might need a will, even if you have a negative net

-How much do affairs really affect your child custody battle?
-If someone cheats, does the other person automatically get the kids?
-While this is a common misconception, the truth is that affairs might not be as important as you think when determining who gets custody of the children.
+How much does having an affair affect your child custody battle?
+In other words, if someone cheats, does the other parent get the kids?
+This is a common misconception.
+Affairs might not be as important as you think when determining who gets custody of the children.
 Having an affair does not mean you lose your […]

 You may have seen descriptors for attorneys letting you know whether or not they are certified by the Texas Board, but what does this really mean?
 And how important is it that your attorney have this qualification?